Welfare and Distributional Effects of Joint Intervention in Networks: Welfare and distributional effects

 \section{Welfare and distributional effects}

 In this section, we analyze the effects of joint intervention on welfare and inequality.
-Given that single intervention is a special case and an important benchmark for subsequent comparison, we also present the corresponding analysis for the case of single intervention.
+We compare the outcomes under joint and single interventions, with the single intervention serving as both a special case and an important benchmark for the analysis.

-We first summarize the welfare effect of intervention in the following proposition: \begin{proposition} Under single intervention, the optimal welfare satisfies On the other hand, under joint intervention, we have \end{proposition}

-Proposition \ref{prop-welfare} shows that the welfare effects of interventions are determined by the principal eigenvalues of the post-intervention network.
-The first part is given by \cite{ggg} (also see our Proposition \ref{prop-ggg}).
-The second part follows from the first part, since the network $\b g^*$ takes the form given in Theorem \ref{th-2} under large budgets.

-What determines the distributional effects of interventions?
-To answer this, we first introduce a measure of payoff inequality.
-Consider the entropy function of a vector \((v_1,\cdots,v_n)\in \mathbb{R}^n_+\), given by where \(\bar v=\frac{1}{n}\sum_{i=1}^n v_i\).
-Applying this function to the equilibrium payoff vector,\footnote{We assume that \(\lambda_1(\phi\b g^*)\) is an eigenvalue with multiplicity 1, so that the optimal payoff is unique for sufficiently large \(C\), and \(T\) is well defined.
-This follows from the Perron-Frobenius theorem when \(\phi>0\) and holds generically when \(\phi<0\).} we obtain the following measure of inequality:\footnote{Also known as the Theil T index.}

-where \(\bar \pi^*=\frac{1}{n}\sum_{i=1}^n \pi^*_i\) is the average equilibrium payoff of the players.
-Note that an entropy index of 0 occurs when all players receive the same payoff, while larger values of the entropy index represent more inequality of payoffs.

-As shown below, the distributional effects of intervention are shaped by the eigen-centralities of the post-intervention network.